zth/rescript-relay/reason-relay-documentation/docs/mutations.md

 There's plenty of more advanced things you can do with optimistic updates in Relay.
 We won't be covering them in detail here, but you're encouraged to read [the Relay documentation on optimistic updates here](https://relay.dev/docs/en/mutations#optimistic-updates), and then check out [interacting with the store in ReasonRelay](interacting-with-the-store).

+## The next step

+Now would be a good time to have a look at how ReasonRelay handles [enums](enums) and [unions](unions).
+After that, you should continue by reading up on how to [refetch and load more data](refetching-and-loading-more-data).

 ## API Reference

 `[%relay.mutation]` is expanded to a module containing the following functions: